md6nguyen/handwriting/README.md

 ## Acknowledgement
 - The main depencies are Java `google-adk` and the computer algebra library `matheclipse`.
-- The frontend runs on Spring framework.
-The canvas is based on this great [Youtube video](https://www.youtube.com/watch?v=m4sioSqlXhQ)
+- The frontend runs on `Spring` framework.
+Latex math rendering uses `MathJax`.
+The canvas is based on this great [YouTube video](https://www.youtube.com/watch?v=m4sioSqlXhQ).